Resources

 “Most consumers have credit scores that fall between 600 and 750.
 In 2020, the average FICO score in the United States reached 710.”

-If your credit score is not where you’d like it to be or below the given rental application’s minimum acceptable category, there are a couple of strategies you can take:
+If your credit score isn’t where you’d like it to be or below the given rental application’s minimum acceptable category, there are a couple of strategies you can take:

 • Offer to add a co-signer to your lease or rental agreement.

 • Offer a larger security deposit.
-Before you plunk down extra cash, do check state laws though, as many states have legislated the maximum amount a landlord or property manager can collect and hold as a deposit.
+Before you plunk down extra cash, check state laws because many states have legislated the maximum amount a landlord or property manager can collect and hold as a deposit.

 If you know a negative credit history is going to pop up when you submit a screening questionnaire, you have two choices: keep mum and wait for the landlord to discover it, or come clean early and offer an explanation for a less-than-stellar report.

 Depending on circumstances, such as a divorce that destroyed your credit, landlords can choose to work with you.
-But upfront honesty is usually the best policy in these situations.
+However, upfront honesty is usually the best policy in these situations.

 back to top

-Looking for a new home can certainly feel overwhelming, particularly if you’re beginning your search a thousand miles away before you actually PCS to the area.
-But there are a number of strategies to help narrow your focus and find the perfect rental home
+Looking for a new home can be stressful, especially if you’re beginning your search a thousand miles away before your PCS to the area.
+But there are a number of strategies to help narrow your focus and find the perfect rental home.

-• Virtually explore your new duty station and the surrounding area with military-tailored resources, such as: Military Town Advisor, your gaining installation’s housing office, and MilitaryByOwner’s home search feature .
-Once you’ve narrowed your search to a specific area, also research local school district ratings and any crime activity in the area.
+Use military-tailored resources, such as Military Town Advisor, your gaining installation’s housing office, and MilitaryByOwner’s home search feature.
+Once you’ve narrowed your search to a specific area, research local school district ratings and any crime activity there.

-Whether you rent from a private landlord, an on-base housing provider, or a property management firm, there are a number of key questions to ask before signing your lease.
+Whether you rent from a private landlord, an on-base housing provider, or a property management firm, there are several key questions to ask before signing your lease.

 Maintenance Policies